 Familiarity breeds contempt, and we’re all familiar with our government.

 Other proverbs have more obvious meanings such as, Blood is thicker than water, making you wonder who was thick enough to spread this around, as if he’d said something really intelligent.
 Thick water would necessitate bigger faucets, make running a tub a lengthy process, and negate compliments like ‘You’re a long, cool drink of water.’
 What, are you calling me thick?

-Then there are adages for catching a man like, The Way to a Man’s Heart is Through His Stomach.
+Then there are adages for catching a man like, The way to a man’s heart is through his stomach.

 Dorothy Parker told us there are less messy ways to get there.
 Or, perhaps she asked how you’d prefer to go, via the pancreas?
-Or maybe she said something about beauty being only skin deep and who needs a beautiful pancreas?
+Maybe she said something about beauty being only skin deep and who needs a beautiful pancreas?
 Maybe the Surgeon General said it, I’m not sure.
 I don’t recall exactly what Ms. Parker said, but she said a lot of things, some not very helpful.

 Some proverbs should have been taught right from the cradle.